Books

 Book Three

 It happened again.
-Bucolic Amethyst Bay is rocked by its fifth murder, and once again the clues point to the Bell sisters and those they are close to.
+Bucolic Amethyst Bay is rocked by its fifth murder, and once again, the clues point to the Bell sisters and those they are close to.
 In the past, the victims have died from canned tomatoes, cheese knives, and hemlock tea, and this time - - the weapon in question is pie.
 Death by pie?
 Could these murders be related to the disappearance of the sister's father, Hollis James Bell?

 The First "Cozy Mystery" Series

 The three Bell sisters -- Holli Jayne, Gemini Katherine, and Poppy Lupine -- grew up in bucolic Amethyst Bay, Oregon, beside the Columbia River, under the bemused eye of their flamboyant Aunt Dorte, who has a knack (or is it a power?) for turning up at the right time in the right places.
-The women have become pillars of their town: business owners and social mavens, all with a touch of seeming serendipity and a lot of great food.
+The women have become pillars of their town: business owners and social mavens, all with a touch of serendipity and great food.
 Fortunately, they love to share recipes.

 But Amethyst Bay's tranquil surface is roiled when the girlfriend of the ill-tempered cheese shop owner turns up dead, and telltale signs point to one of the Bells.